aws/aws-cdk/packages/@aws-cdk-testing/framework-integ/README.md

 If you haven't got one ready, see the [Route 53 guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html) to manually create a hosted zone.

-AWS CDK core team members, please check our team internal docs for additional guidance.
+AWS CDK core team members, please check our team internal docs for guidance on how to configure domains for testing.

 #### How to correctly run these tests